Natasha0203/Correlation-Matrix-and-Table-in-R/README.md

         Var2   0,8     1     0,5
         Var3   0,7    0,5     1

-The code tanform this matrix into a table:
+The code tansform this matrix into a table:

          Var1  Var1   1
          Var1  Var2   0,8